bennett-j/RoboChallenge/docs/workshop.md

 1. Read the comments that explain how the program works.
 1. Adjust `FORWARD_SPEED` and `P` so that the robot can complete the racetrack!

-Note: the robot follows the edge of a line.
-The `threshold` is defined as grey, the average of white and black.
-If the black line is on the left and the white background on the right, when the sensor sees more white than the threshold it needs to turn to the left to find the line.
+> Note: the robot follows the edge of a line (not the line itself).
+The `threshold` is defined as grey, the average of measured white and black.
+If the black line is on the left and the white background on the right, when the sensor sees more white than the threshold so it turns to the left to find the line and the opposite for when it sees too much black.
+This is why the robot can only follow one side of the line.

-# Finishing
+## Finishing
-Congratulations for completing this workshop
+Congratulations for completing this workshop!
-Turn off robot and PC